korem-lab/RebalancedCV/README.md

 ```bash
 pip install git+https://github.com/korem-lab/RebalancedCV.git
 ```
+The dependencies for RebalancedCV are python, numpy, and scikit-learn.
+Is has been developped and tested using python 3.6 - 3.9.
+Only standard hardware is required for RebalancedCV.
+The typical install time for RebalancedCV is less that 15 seconds.

 **Example**
 -----------------
 We demonstrate the following snippet of code to utilize out rebalanced leave-one-out implementation, using an observation matrix `X` and a binary outcome vector `y`.
 We demonstrate it using scikit-learn's `LogisticRegressionCV`, although this can be replaced with any training/tuning/predicting scheme.
+The expected runtime for the RebalancedCV package's operations are less than 5 seconds, wihle the overall example is expected to complete in less than one minute on most machines.

 ```python
 import numpy as np